 Still I don’t mind that quite as much as some other people as to me Doctor Who has always walked a fine line between fantasy and science fiction anyway.

 Sadly however it all falls apart rather spectacularly in the third part.
-When we see the Master take over the earth and shrink the Doctor and stuff him in a bird cage it just becomes a total parody.
+When we see the Master shrink the Doctor and stuff him in a bird cage, it just becomes a total parody.
 Worse still however is when everyone actually prays to the Doctor and he rises through the air as a space Jesus.

 Its possibly the most unintentionally hilarious moment in who history and that is saying A LOT.